 In 1997, he founded Guineafia – a West African Drum and Dance Ensemble.
 In 1999, Nico traveled to Ghana, West Africa to research Ewe, Dagomba, and Asante culture, music, and dance.
 As a result, 3 documentaries were released.
 He has studied Drum and Dance under the Ladzekpo family, the Yevutsey family, Promise Dogbatsey, Sulley Imoro, the Lawluvi family (choreography and dance), Seth and Asari of the University of Legon, Kakraba Lobi, Doug Floyd, Mor Thiam, Sylla Diallo, Sidiki Dembele, Mamady Keita, Shodunke Ayanlekan and Ayandokun Ayanwale.

-Nico is a tabla disciple of Swapan Chaudhuri, and has also studied South Indian Karnatic music with Poovalur Srinivasan and S. Sankar.
-He has studied the Balinese and Javanese gamelans, and in 2010 traveled to Bali to further research Jegog, and gong making, among other things.
+Nico is a tabla disciple of Swapan Chaudhuri and a Pakhawaj student of Nishaant Singh.
+He has also studied South Indian Karnatic music with Poovalur Srinivasan and S. Sankar.
+He has studied the Balinese and Javanese gamelans, and in 2010 Nico travelled to Bali to research and study the Jegog ensemble as well as numerous blacksmiths and gong makers.

 Afro-Cuban and Haitian drumming has been studied, as well as an array of frame drums with John Bergamo.
 Nico has been involved in Hawaiian culture through his colleague’s at the Maui Theatre.